 I recommend this as a light read if you enjoy mysteries and letting the plot wash over you.
 It’s quite interesting and easy to read.

-If you are looking for something fun, with detailed worldbuilding, then I’d suggest you check out Manners and Monsters by Tilly Wallace.
+If you are looking for something pulpy and fun, with detailed worldbuilding, then I’d suggest you check out Manners and Monsters by Tilly Wallace.